technomancy/bussard/doc/intro.md

-# Welcome to Bussard!
+# Welcome!

 If you're just getting started, you'll want to acquaint yourself with the flight controls first.
 Right now you're reading this in console mode, which is a system in which you can interact with your ship's onboard computer.
-You'll want to hit ESC to get back to flight mode, and ` will get you back here.
+You'll want to hit ESC to get back to flight mode, and ctrl-enter will get you back here.

 Use the arrow keys to fly around a bit, but keep an eye on the red fuel gauge in the upper left.
 The faster you're going, the more fuel